-Accessory Structure
+Accessory Structure 226

 A structure detached from and located on the same lot as a primary building, customarily used with and clearly incidental and subordinate to the primary building or use.
 Accessory structures include but are not limited to swimming pools and shade structures such as covered patios, gazeboes, pergolas, ramadas, or similar roofed structures.
+Above-ground swimming pools are not considered accessory structures for the purposes of this IDO.
 See also Building and Structure.